 In my research in practice over 25 years, here is what I have learned:

-- Conversation is the core technology of our collaborations.
+- The conversation is the core technology of our collaborations.

 - Successful collaborations emerge from conversations with an underlying structure.